 Spices – Northern India

 When you think of India, you think of spices.
-Left to roam freely amongst the ingredients of an Indian kitchen, you would struggle to find another country that stocks its shelves so heavily with such an overwhelming variety flavours – cumin, chilli powder, bay leaves, cloves, coriander, saffron, cardamom and turmeric – and for that, it has earned itself a formidable name in the world of food.
+Left to roam freely amongst the ingredients of an Indian kitchen, you would struggle to find another country that stocks its shelves so heavily with such an overwhelming variety of flavours – cumin, chilli powder, bay leaves, cloves, coriander, saffron, cardamom and turmeric – and for that, it has earned itself a formidable name in the world of food.

 Dictated by climate, religion, soil type, politics and the economy, the geography of India has allowed its many regions to develop their own specific tastes and dishes.
 In the southern coastal states, fish and coconut are used widely, whilst in the west, the dessert environment has shaped a cuisine reliant upon preserves and pickles.

 Great food can be found anywhere in India, not least in the far north, where the extremes of the hot summers and the cold winters combine to create a bounty of seasonal fruits, vegetables, yoghurts and cheeses.
-From chicken tikka to daal makhani and dahi gosht to the world famous tandoori chicken, North Indian curries are creamy and thick and served with a roti or naan baked within the clay walls of a trandoor oven.
+From chicken tikka to daal makhani and dahi gosht to the world-famous tandoori chicken, North Indian curries are creamy and thick and served with a roti or naan baked within the clay walls of a tandoor oven.
 Commonly, locals will end a meal with a bowl of the region’s iconic shankarpalis, sweet and crispy fritters served with a cup of cardamom milk, said to help with your digestion after a hearty feast.